solana-labs/solana/docs/src/terminology.md

 ## warmup period

 Some number of [epochs](terminology.md#epoch) after [stake](terminology.md#stake) has been delegated while it progressively becomes effective.
 During this period, the stake is considered to be "activating".
-More info about: [warmup and cooldown](cluster/stake-delegation-and-rewards.md#stake-warmup-cooldown-withdrawal)
+For more information, see [warmup and cooldown](cluster/stake-delegation-and-rewards.md#stake-warmup-cooldown-withdrawal).